omegaml/omegaml/docs/source/mdataframe.rst

   Python/Pandas and Mongodb.
 There are three types of stores: data store, model store and jobs (code) store.
 * *Bucket* - a bucket is a namespace within a Mongo database.
-All objects stored by omegaml reside within a bucket
+All objects stored by omega|ml reside within a bucket
 * *Prefix* - the prefix is the multi/level/path prefix to an object stored in a bucket.
 Think of this as a hierarchical file system within a bucket
-* *Metadata* - omegaml manages its objects in the bucket's metadata collection
+* *Metadata* - omega|ml manages its objects in the bucket's metadata collection

 Access an MDataFrame